tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 brilliant point of light emanating from the end of a fiber optic cable.
 The fiber optic cable is connected to a rotating motorized arm, emitting the point of light as it rotates slowly around the circular opening in the mothership's underbelly dome.
-The other end of the fiber optic cable is threaded through the machinery inside the dome, and off-camera nearby, the cable points at a light source, in front of which is a piece of glass containing a set of zigzag-shaped black cutouts made by Robert Swarthe.
-A mechanical grip, holding the end of the fiber optic cable, moves horizontally across the glass pane.
-The black cutouts cause the fiber optic cable to be illuminated intermittently, causing the light pattern seen in the film.
+A set of zigzag-shaped black cutouts, made by Robert Swarthe, are covering a light box.
+The light source was moved so that the black cutouts would illuminate the fiber optic cable intermittently, causing the light patterns seen in the film.

 So Ray's book has a great description which clearly gives the general idea.
 A modern equivalent might be a handheld spinning LED toy, but they didn't have